Civil War Monument

 In the 20th century, Chemung County experienced its fair share of challenges and successes.
 It played a significant role during World War II, with the Elmira Correctional Facility being used as a training camp for soldiers.
 The county continued to thrive with the growth of various industries, including manufacturing, agriculture, and healthcare.
 Today, Chemung County remains an important part of the Southern Tier region, with a diverse economy and a rich cultural heritage.

-This timeline provides a condensed summary of the historical journey of Chemung County, New York.
+This timeline provides a concise overview of the key events in the history of Chemung County, New York.

 • 1779 - Chemung County is settled by European American settlers.